Lasso 8.6 and 9 introduce the concept of Lasso "Instances", which are similar to Lasso "Sites" in Lasso Professional 8.5 and earlier.

 It would not be efficient, nor as secure, to have both environments running via a single instance of Lasso 9, therefore two instances are required.

-In this situation, one Lasso Server 9 license is required, with a 5-instance license pack.
+In this situation, one Lasso Server 9 license is required, with the 5-instance license level.

-Therefore this one server requires one Lasso Server 9 license, and no additional instance licenses.
+Therefore this one server requires one base level Lasso Server 9 license, with no upgraded number of instance licenses.

 Author: Jonathan Guthrie